 Q. Is there a way to find broken links in a Word document?

-A. You will need to manually check each hyperlink by clicking on them to see if they lead to the intended webpage.
+A. You will need to manually check each hyperlink by clicking on it to see if they lead to the intended webpage.
 Word doesn’t have a built-in feature for this.

 Q. Can I bookmark a link in my Word document?